k8s-school/openshift-advanced/FAQ.md

 # openshift-install

-## What does the installer destroy cmd?
+## What does the installer 'destroy' cmd?

 Undocumented, and debug log are not useful "openshift-install destroy -h" does not help